Isabelle Petter

-Isabelle Catherine May "Izzy" Petter (born 27 June 2000) is an English field hockey player who plays as a forward for the England and Great Britain national teams.
+Isabelle Catherine May Petter (born 27 June 2000) is an English field hockey player who plays as a forward for the England and Great Britain national teams.

 Biography

 Petter played club hockey in the Women's England Hockey League Premier Division for Loughborough Students before returning to Surbiton Hockey Club.
-She was known during her school years for her on-off relationship with Seb Bell; a county-level off-spinner.
-Petter and Bell are, despite some qualms, still together.

 During the 2024–25 Women's England Hockey League season she was part of the Surbiton team that finished runner-up in the league behind Reading.